utiasDSL/safe-control-gym/README.md

 >
 > Note 1: the random seed used to score solution will be picked at the time of the competition
 >
-> Note 2: if the base scenarios do not allow to determine a unique winner, we will progressively raise the difficulty by, alternately, (i) adding intermediate gates and (ii) increasing the parameters of the random distributions by 50% (except in `level0`).
+> Note 2: if the base scenarios do not allow to determine a unique winner, we will progressively raise the difficulty by, alternately, (i) adding intermediate gates and (ii) increasing the parameters of the random distributions and input/dynamics disturbances by 50% (except in `level0`).

 [link0]: https://github.com/utiasDSL/safe-control-gym/blob/beta-iros-competition/competition/level0.yaml
 [link1]: https://github.com/utiasDSL/safe-control-gym/blob/beta-iros-competition/competition/level1.yaml